moizalicious/ballerina-pmml/README.md

 </data>
 ```

-**To know more about the other public functions provided by the API check out the [User Guide](https://github.com/moizalicious/ballerina-pmml/blob/master/docs/user-guide.md)**
+**To know more about the other public functions provided by the Library check out the [User Guide](https://github.com/moizalicious/ballerina-pmml/blob/master/docs/user-guide.md)**

 ## Making Changes
-If you would like to contribute to this repository and help improve this API feel free to do so.
-Check out the [Developer Guide](https://github.com/moizalicious/ballerina-pmml/blob/master/docs/dev-guide.md) to learn more about the source and the internal structure of the API.
+If you would like to contribute to this repository and help improve this Library feel free to do so.
+Check out the [Developer Guide](https://github.com/moizalicious/ballerina-pmml/blob/master/docs/dev-guide.md) to learn more about the source and the internal structure of the Library.

 ## Copyright Information
 Copyright 2017 WSO2 Inc.